121 Years and Still Going Strong!

 SOKOL is Czech for “falcon.”
 SOKOL is English for a great group of people bonded by a common ethnicity, heritage or interest.
 SOKOL has been in the United States since 1865 and has spread from coast to coast and from the northern border to the southern.

 Founded in 1862 in the Czech lands which later became Czechoslovakia (now Czech Republic and Slovak Republic), the SOKOL organization continues today in the United States as a vital, thriving entity.
-Based on founder Dr. Miroslav Tyrs’ credo of “A Sound Mind in a Sound Body” the member units of the American Sokol offer physical training in gymnastics and er athletics, as well as providing cultural awareness and family oriented activities.
+Based on founder Dr. Miroslav Tyrs’ credo of “A Sound Mind in a Sound Body” the member units of the American Sokol offer physical training in gymnastics, dance, and other athletics, as well as providing cultural awareness and family oriented activities.
 Sokol’s first unit in America was started in St. Louis, Missouri, in 1865.

 Western Fraternal Life Association was established in 1897 as a Czech fraternal benefit society, providing its members burial insurance, social and ethnic activities.
 In 1947, requirements for membership were eventually opened to all people regardless of ethnic background.
 Lodges have been formed through the years around the country and members attend meetings and social gatherings and provide a network of volunteers for their communities.